-1) Ordinary Shares signifies ownership right on the company, whereas bond represents a creditor’s entitlement on the company.
+1) Ordinary Shares signifies ownership right on the company, whereas a bond represents a creditor’s entitlement to the company.

-2) In bond, returns and repayment (cash flow) are predictable.
+2) In bonds, returns and repayment (cash flow) is predictable.
 From the onset, a bondholder knows the interest on his investment (coupon rate) and the possible payment period including his principal amount.

 While for ordinary shares, payment of the dividend is not assured because it hinges on the likelihood of the company making a turnover.